 "Getting old sucks.
 Seniors need someone on their side."

 Getting old is genuinely hard, and most people don't talk about it honestly until they're already in the middle of it.
 It hit me because I'd seen it.
-Not on TV — in my own house, growing up.
+Not on TV — in my own home, growing up.

 My Parents Were Already Senior Citizens When I Hit Puberty